martinring/thesis/src/5-Partitioning.md

 ::: Example *
 [#fig:runtime-idealized], which has already been discussed before, also provides an illustration of this notation.
-The figure plots the average verification runtime $\AvgTphi X$ at the y-axis over the number of fixed variables (i.e. the cardinality $|X|$ of $X$) at the x-axis for the representative benchmark discussed in [#ex:erratic].
+The figure plots the average verification run time $\AvgTphi X$ at the y-axis over the number of fixed variables (i.e. the cardinality $|X|$ of $X$) at the x-axis for the representative benchmark discussed in [#ex:erratic].
 Each data point in the diagram corresponds to $(|X|,\AvgTphi X)$ for a